vueandme/pizza-components/docs/dough.md

 > Reuse with mixins

-Did you notice something while working on `IngridientDropdown` ? isn't that very similar to `IngridientList` ? don't we have some duplicated methods / computed ?
+Did you notice something while working on `IngredientDropdown` ? isn't that very similar to `IngredientList` ? don't we have some duplicated methods / computed ?
 I guess we do!
-The first approach that we are going to explore to DRY up our codebase is by using mixins, let's lay down soome rules / best practices.
+The first approach that we are going to explore to DRY up our codebase is by using mixins, let's lay down somme rules / best practices.

 ## Mixins do's